 Independent contractors planning to work in Japan will want to review the conditions and rules for contracting in that popular Asian business destination.
 Japan’s culture influences all types of work relationships and may differ from what you are used to in other countries.
-In general, the rules are highly detailed with many different categories of tax and statutory contributions, for both residents and expats.
+In general, the rules are highly detailed with many different categories of tax and statutory contributions, for both residents and ex-pats.

 Your Options for Getting Paid as a Contractor in Japan

-If you don’t have a bank account in Japan then your payment will need to be wired to your home country, and there may be an unfavorable currency conversion applied by the bank if you are being paid in Yen.
+If you don’t have a bank account in Japan then your payment will need to be wired to your home country, and there may be an unfavourable currency conversion applied by the bank if you are being paid in Yen.

 You can do all of this on your own or use our resources at Contractor Taxation to help you set a worry-free escrow payment system to use with your Japanese clients.

 If you are going to be contracting in Japan for a year or more, then you will become a resident for tax purposes.
 That means even if you file and pay taxes in your home country then you will also have to do the same in Japan.
 In that case, you will probably need assistance in calculating tax rates, withholding and filing a correct Japanese tax form.

 Being classified as a tax resident in Japan may seem unfair, but most countries have rules like this because essentially you are living and working inside the country and enjoying the benefits of tax revenue from locals.

 For taxation in Japan, taxpayers are classified into 3 categories: